RishuGoenka/My-start/README.md

 # My-start
-I am starting learing how to work in git
+Started to learn how to work in github completed master and branch creation completed pull request completed merge
-Finally learned
+Finished Basic Learning.